Let’s face it! We have a big Problem.

 Turn off the AC, or train the staff to do it, at least half an hour before they leave the office.
 The energy saving with this method can reach up to 5%.

-If you have a building management system (BMS), make sure it is well tuned for the time schedules considering the daylight hours and forecasted temperatures.
+If you have a building management system (BMS), make sure it is well-tuned for the time schedules considering the daylight hours and forecasted temperatures.
 Also, Set the AC temperature to 25°C because you can save more than 15% and reduce the CO2 footprint.

-You can save up 20% of overall cooling energy just by considering cooling the building with outside air, overnight.
+You can save up to 20% of overall cooling energy just by considering cooling the building with outside air, overnight.

 Be aware that isolation is not only important for the heating but also the cooling of the office.
-So, if you have damaged or cracked walls, doors, or windows, replacing and sealing them with heat isolation materials will prevent air leakage and will return your investment in a short time period.
+So, if you have damaged or cracked walls, doors, or windows, replacing and sealing them with heat isolation materials will prevent air leakage and will return your investment in a short period.